gsxryan/Powershell-Scripts/README.md

  - **robocopy** commands to sync folders

-robocopy source destination mirror (make sure destination doesn't exist) /Z (restartable mode)
+This can be useful when the paths you are copying are too long for windows to handle. robocopy source destination mirror (make sure destination doesn't exist) /Z (restartable mode)

 #/W (wait between retry) /R:4 (only retry 4 times) /fft ( fat file times, legacy beneficial if both volumes are not NTFS)

 #/MT (multithreaded 8x, higher CPU use)

+#/MIR mirror each side.

  ```robocopy "$Source\$user" "$dest\$user" /E /Z /W:2 /R:30 /fft /MT:10 /LOG+:D:\RoboCopy.log```